GabrielJadderson/Sudoku-Solver/README.md

 The icon is licensed under the GNU license,

-but the entire source code is licensed under MIT license so do whatever you want with the code!
+but the entire source code is licensed under MIT license, so do whatever you want with the code!

 MIT: http://mit-license.org